 This scale surrounds the attacks performed against entire devices with their complete external enclosure.
-The enclosure may have several components inside, such as PCB boards, batteries, etc., so that the aim of the attack is gain access to the internal parts of the enclosure.
+The enclosure may have several components inside, such as printed circuit boards (PCBs), batteries, etc., so that the aim of the attack is gain access to the internal parts of the enclosure.

-2.1.2 Micro-technology
+2.1.2 Micro- technology

-In this case, the scale surrounds the attacks performed against assembled electronic components, such as PCB boards containing buses and ICs.
+In this case, the scale surrounds the attacks performed against assembled electronic components, such as PCBs containing buses and Integrated Circuits (ICs).
 The attacks can be made against the buses transmitting data between components, or perhaps against the IC connectors.